 Approximately 235 residents today call Starr Hill home.
 Within the already small footprint of the overall neighborhood, residential uses are concentrated in a compact area, as the composition of the neighborhood skews heavily to commercial uses.
-Almost 2/3 of the land area is zoned for mixed use, which in practice is nearly all commercial activity-ground floor, local retail and restaurants along West Main; chain retail and fast food franchises on Ridge McIntire; and an assortment of businesses at Preston and Harris, including Reid's, the fea656130a42.html.
+Almost 2/3 of the land area is zoned for mixed use, which in practice is nearly all commercial activity-ground floor, local retail and restaurants along West Main; chain retail and fast food franchises on Ridge McIntire; and an assortment of businesses at Preston and Harris, including Reid's, the neighborhood's sole supermarket.
+The land toward the interior of Starr Hill is split between the City Yard, the main location for Charlottesville Public Works; the Jefferson School City Center; and a handful of residential blocks largely comprised of single-family housing.